National Parks

 Chiricahua National Monument sign with kids

-Taking a photo at the NPS sign is a traditional for many. credit: Catherine Parker
+Taking a photo at the NPS sign is a tradition for many. credit: Catherine Parker

 One of the top things to do in Chiricahua National Monument is to visit the visitor center.
-The Chiricahua Visitor Center offers an interpretive area, maps, Junior Ranger booklets, a small bookstore along with a ranger-on-duty for questions.
-It also shows a short interpretive film introducing visitors to the area along with its history.
+The Chiricahua Visitor Center offers an interpretive area, maps, Junior Ranger booklets, a small bookstore, and a ranger on duty for questions.
+It also shows a short interpretive film introducing visitors to the area and its history.

 The visitor center was built in the 1930s by the Civilian Conservation Corps, a Great Depression-era work program for young men in the U.S. It also offers restrooms and water bottle fillers.